SzymKam/warehouse/readme.md

 and add equipment into containers.
 Project includes also pre-created list of equipment of different types of bags used in Group.
 3rd part of app is staff management.
+All Create, Read, Update, Delete operations on models are available via API.

 ## Technologies: